akinsanyajoseph/akinsanyajoseph/README.md

 - 👋 Hi, I’m @akinsanyajoseph
-- 👀 I’m interested in full stack web dev but frontend in particular and I like teaching.
+- 👀 Currently exploring data science and machine learning
-- 🌱 I’m currently learning the latest advancements in JS
+- 👨🏽‍💻 Also a web dev and digital marketing enthusiast
 - 💞️ I’m looking to collaborate on web development projects
-- 📫 How to reach me on Twitter @akinsanyajoe
+- 📫 How to reach me on Twitter @akinsanyajoe.

 <!---
 akinsanyajoseph/akinsanyajoseph is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.